DevExpress/devextreme-reactive/packages/dx-vue-grid-bootstrap4/README.md

-# DevExtreme Vue Core
+# DevExtreme Vue Grid Bootstrap 4

-Core library for DevExtreme Vue Components.
+A template suite used to render the React Grid's UI elements based on [Bootstrap 4](http://getbootstrap.com/) components.

 ## License